 BACKPACKING PERMITS -- Starting in 2021, advance permits are required for overnight use anywhere in the Mt.
 Jefferson, Mt.
 Washington, or Three Sisters Wilderness Areas from the Friday of Memorial Day weekend in May to the last Friday in September.
-Starting at 7pm on April 6, 2021, you can get these permits online at www.recreation.gov (or by calling 1-877-444-6777 ) for a $6-per-group fee.
-One permits is valid for a group of up to 12 people for a stay of up to 14 days.
+Starting at 7pm on April 6, 2021, you can get these permits online at www.recreation.gov (or by calling 1-877-444-6777 ).
+The permits cost $6 per group for overnight trips.
 About half of the permits will be available exactly one week before you go to allow some spontaneity.
-The number of permits issued will match the actual number of legal campsites in an area.
+The number of overnight permits issued roughly matches the actual number of legal campsites in an area.
 The upside of the permit system is that you will be guaranteed a site if you have a permit, and that people will not be tempted to damage fragile areas by creating new campsites.
-Already in 2020 campfires are banned in these wilderness areas above 5700 feet of elevation, so plan on bringing a stove.
+Campfires are banned in these wilderness areas above 5700 feet of elevation, so plan on bringing a stove.

 Mt.
 Jefferson Wilderness -- PCT Breitenbush (Hike #100 in the NW Oregon book), South Breitenbush (#21 Jefferson Park), Whitewater (#21 Jefferson Park), Pamelia Lake (#22), Marion Lake (#23), Duffy Lake (#24), and Jack Lake (#27 Canyon Creek Meadows).

 Mt.
 Washington Wilderness -- PCT McKenzie Pass (#50 Little Belknap Crater) and Benson Lake (#48).